Towards Cross-lingual Values Judgment: A Consensus-Pluralism Perspective: Introduction

-In this paper, we take a global values perspective and, for the first time, introduce a novel \textit{Cross-lingual Values Assessment Benchmark} (X-Value), as shown in Figure~\ref{fig:intro}.
-Its core contributions lie in the data composition and the annotation scheme. \textbf{(1)} For data composition, X-Value contains over 5,000 Question-Answer (QA) pairs on global public issues, spanning 18 languages which covers more than 75\% of the world’s population, ensuring broad global representativeness.
-Inspired by \textit{Schwartz’s Theory of Basic Human Values}~\citep{schwartz2012overview}, the data are systematically organized into seven domain categories aligned with core value dimensions.
-Moreover, based on the consistency of initial assessment of advanced LLMs, the X-Value is split into \textit{easy-level} and \textit{hard-level} subsets for more discriminative evaluation. \textbf{(2)} For annotation scheme, we propose a novel two-stage framework to account for cultural differences: annotators first determine whether the issue involved in the QA pair is global \textit{consensus} (\eg, safety and human rights) or \textit{pluralism} (\eg, law and religion), and then assess the values of the `Answer' accordingly.
-Each sample is independently labeled by two native speakers and adjudicated by a third party, ensuring objectivity and reliability.
+In this paper, we first identify two inherent challenges in constructing benchmarks for values judgment: inconsistency stemming from \textit{cultural diversity} and the high knowledge demand imposed by \textit{disciplinary complexity}.
+Motivated by these insights, we propose a novel two-stage human-AI collaborative annotation framework.
+We employ the two-stage annotation to alleviate the challenges posed by cultural diversity.
+Stage 1 establishes a culturally inclusive judgment perspective by identifying the scope (\textit{Global} vs. \textit{Regional}) and nature (\textit{Consensus} vs. \textit{Pluralism}) of core issues.
+Stage 2 then conducts rigorous evaluations of value appropriateness through nature-dependent holistic judgment and fine-grained judgment.
+Furthermore, to mitigate human oversight caused by knowledge gaps, we leverage the disciplinary expertise of multiple LLMs to assist in the review process, thereby ensuring the accuracy and integrity of the final annotations.

-Building on the X-Value benchmark, we systematically evaluate the values-oriented content assessment capabilities of representative LLMs.
-In general, we provide LLMs with the target QA pairs along with human annotation criteria, which incorporates general checkpoints summarized human annotator feedback, to assess content values.
-Overall experimental results demonstrate that while state-of-the-art (SOTA) LLMs achieve exceptional accuracy ($Acc_\text{easy}>92\%$) on the \textit{easy-level} subset, their performance significantly declines on the \textit{hard-level} subset ($Acc_\text{hard}<66\%$).
-We argue that this discrepancy is probably due to the LLMs tending to rely on holistic judgments and failing to identity implicit or localized value conflicts.
-We further provide a fine-grained analysis of model accuracy across various languages and issue domains.
-Additionally, experiments on the Qwen3 series reveal a positive correlation between model scale and values assessment capabilities.
+Based on the above annotation framework, we introduce \textbf{X-Value}, the first \textit{Cross-lingual Values Judgment Benchmark}, as shown in Figure~\ref{fig:intro}.
+Its core contributions lie in its data composition and annotation metadata. \textbf{(1)} For data composition, X-Value contains 4,750 Question-Answer (QA) pairs on global public issues, spanning 14 languages which covers more than 68\% of the world's population.
+Inspired by \textit{Schwartz's Theory of Basic Human Values}~\citep{schwartz2012overview,schwartz2012refining}, the data are systematically organized into 7 issue categories aligned with human value dimensions. \textbf{(2)} For annotation metadata, X-Value provides comprehensive annotation results for QA pairs, including core issues (with scope and nature), granular checkpoints, and overall conclusions, which facilitate a multi-dimensional evaluation of LLMs' capability to judge the underlying values within the content.